-We comply with the rule of the Nasdaq Global Market that a majority of our directors be independent.
+We comply with the NASDAQ rules that require a majority of our directors be independent.
 Our board of directors has determined that all of our directors, other than our Chief Executive Officer and Chief Technical Officer, are independent under such rules.
 As described below, under the Israeli Companies Law we are required to have at least two "external directors."
-The definition of independent director under Nasdaq Global Market rules and external director under the Israeli Companies Law overlap to some extent, so that we would generally expect the two directors serving as external directors to satisfy the requirements to be independent under Nasdaq Global Market rules.
+The definition of independent director under the NASDAQ rules and external director under the Israeli Companies Law overlap to some extent, so that we would generally expect the two directors serving as external directors to satisfy the requirements to be independent under the NASDAQ rules.
 The definition of external director includes a set of statutory criteria that must be satisfied, including criteria whose aim is to ensure that there be no factor which would impair the ability of the external director to exercise independent judgment.
 The definition of independent director specifies similar, although less stringent, requirements in addition to the requirement that the board consider any factor which would impair the ability of the independent director to exercise independent judgment.
 In addition, both external directors and independent directors serve for a period of three years; external directors pursuant to the requirements of the Israeli Companies Law and independent directors pursuant to the staggered board provisions of our articles of association.
 However, external directors must be elected by a special majority of shareholders while independent directors may be elected by an ordinary majority.
 See "-External Directors" for a description of the requirements under the Israeli Companies Law for a director to serve as an external director.

-Under our articles of association, which will be effective upon the closing of this offering, our board of directors must consist of at least five and not more than thirteen directors, including at least two external directors required to be appointed under the Israeli Companies Law.
-Our board of directors will consist of ten directors upon the closing of this offering, including our two external directors.
-The appointment of the external directors is subject to ratification at a meeting of our shareholders to be held no later than three months following the closing of this offering.
+Under our articles of association, our board of directors must consist of at least five and not more than thirteen directors, including at least two external directors required to be appointed under the Israeli Companies Law.
+Our board of directors currently consists of nine directors, including our two external directors.
+The appointment of the external directors was ratified at the extraordinary general meeting of our shareholders held on December 15, 2014.
 Other than external directors, for whom special election requirements apply under the Israeli Companies Law, as detailed below, our directors are divided into three classes with staggered three-year terms.
 Each class of directors consists, as nearly as possible, of one-third of the total number of directors constituting the entire board of directors (other than the external directors).
-At each annual general meeting of our shareholders, the election or re-election of directors following the expiration of the term of office of the directors of that class of directors, will be for a term of office that expires on the third annual general meeting following such election or re-election, such that from 2015 and after, each year the term of office of only one class of directors will expire.
-Each director will hold office until the annual general meeting of our shareholders for the year in which his or her term expires, unless they are removed by a vote of 65% of the total voting power of our shareholders at a general meeting of our shareholders or upon the occurrence of certain events, in accordance with the Israeli Companies Law and our articles of association.
+At each annual general meeting of our shareholders, the election or re-election of directors following the expiration of the term of office of the directors of that class of directors will be for a term of office that expires on the third annual general meeting following such election or re-election, such that from 2015 and after, each year the term of office of only one class of directors will expire.
+Each director will hold office until the annual general meeting of our shareholders for the year in which his or her term expires, unless he or she is removed by a vote of 65% of the total voting power of our shareholders at a general meeting of our shareholders or upon the occurrence of certain events, in accordance with the Israeli Companies Law and our articles of association.

-Our directors will be divided among the three classes as follows:
+Our directors are divided among the three classes as follows: